johnv02139/sanka/README.md

 * Sanka classes are either abstract or final.
 Either a class is abstract and it can be subclassed (but not instantiated), or it is concrete and it can be instantiated (but not subclassed).
+_[jv] You kind of avoid the question of whether or not Sanka is object oriented;
+   I would say it's not.
+And I'd say so, explicitly, as a high level point._
+* Sanka does not provide class inheritance or subclasses or abstract classes.
 * Classes are a compile-time abstraction.
 They basically don't exist at runtime.
 I can declare variables of type `Foo`, but there is no `Foo.class` object accessable at runtime.